 - Wipe up any spills on surfaces or floors as soon as they happen with a damp rag or makeup remover wipe.

-How to Apply At-Home Hair Color Like a Pro
+How to Dye Your Hair at Home Apply Like a Pro

 Now you’re finally ready to color your hair!
-Here’s how to do it:
+Here’s how to color hair at home:

 - Brush your hair to remove all tangles.
 Then comb hair into four sections: two in the front, and two in the back.
 Secure each section with a clip.